 We know there are other air bellows products in the marketplace, but we’ve had bracket issues with some of them on bush trips and we were much happier to go with the Polyairs.

 After 20 demanding outback treks the suspension was as tight and as fade-resistant as it was when new.

 After much research into suspension options we bought a set of parabolic front springs from well-respected Westralia Springs.

 They fitted perfectly and our engineering mates at Bilstein checked that the valving of the front shockers was well-matched to the new, lighter and more flexible springs.
 To read about the design and characteristics of parabolic springs, check out our Tech Torque story.

-Our initial impressions are all good: ride quality is markedly improved and steering and handling are also more responsive.
+Our initial impressions were good: ride quality was markedly improved and steering and handling were also more responsive.
 We gave the new springs a good workout during our winter travels in 2019 and had no issues at all.

 We know that the 75 Series comes with a standard snorkel, but ours was showing its age and had developed a crack near the top mounting.
 Another factor was the somewhat restrictive design of the standard snorkel, which is narrow in section and has a relatively small hole into the air cleaner.
 The entry is also restricted by a diffuser plate inside the air cleaner housing.

 We picked up a replacement snorkel from an Opposite Lock outlet.
 Safari’s design employs a larger volume snorkel pipe and larger air cleaner entry nozzle.
 The diffuser plate is drilled out and discarded during fitment.

 In conjunction with a scoop cap the freerer-flowing snorkel is claimed to improve performance, by reducing engine pumping losses.
 After around 10,000km with the new snorkel we could vouch for increased mid-range response, yet there was no increase in fuel consumption, suggesting that the engine was